Facts About Flies

 What are the Benefits of Professional Fly Pest Control?

 Flies can carry pathogens for dangerous diseases and pose a risk to you and your family.
 These pests can quickly get out of hand because of their short breeding cycles.
 Fly infestations present a unique challenge because the breeding site must be completely eliminated for the problem to be resolved.
 This can be difficult because many times the breeding site is far from where the flies are causing problems.
-A pest management professional will identify species and breeding site of the flies and will eliminate both the larvae and adults.
+A fly removal and control professional will identify species and breeding site of the flies and will eliminate both the larvae and adults.